 Storyline: Tintin is a reporter who lives in Brussels and looks younger than his age.
 He has a quiff hairstyle and is always dressed in brown pants, blue t-shirt, and a long coat.
 The job and his inquisitive nature draw Tintin to any suspicious activity, leading him straight to dangerous criminals and dark places.
 Regardless of the challenges his mission throws at him, Tintin always finds a way to save himself and also get the bad guys!

 Reading difficulty: The plots are well researched and intelligent and expressed through clean and simple drawings of Herge.
-The language is simple, but the themes and topics may be beyond a little child’s understanding, which makes this suited for preteens and teens.
+The language is simple, but the themes and topics may be beyond a little child’s perception, which makes this suited for preteens and teens.

 Recommended for ages: 8 years and above